ZHIYUA15/TwitSys-CLI/README.md

 Follower Listings: List followers, validate the selection of followers, and test the follow functionality.
 Bugs and Issues solved refer to Github: https://github.com/ualberta-cmput291/f23-proj1-the-sequel/issues?q=is%3Aissue+is%3Aclosed
 Task Allocations

-FALAK SETHI (fsethi) Responsibilities: Framework Design and Coordinator: Design and implementation of the origin user interface menus (login, sign-up, main menu), setting up the initial database schema, then continue to work as a group for rest of parts and fixed different issues.
-User Testing: Conducting manual tests for user interface functionality and reporting bugs.
-Hours Allocated: Approximately 24 hours.
-Progress Tracking: Regular updates in group meetings and commits to the version control system.

-ZHIYUAN LI (zhiyua15) Responsibilities: Adding follower and followed functions, check the functionalities of login and, managing connections, and optimizing queries by coming up more test cases, reporting issues and add comments.
-Also, I accomplished DesignDoc.pdf file.
-Security: Implementing measures to prevent SQL injection and ensuring password security.
-Hours Allocated: Approximately 24 hours.
-Progress Tracking: Through shared documentation and code review sessions.

-AARYAN SINGH (ajsingh) Responsibilities: Made key aspects of the tweet operations, including development, search functionality, and user interactions within the application.
-He also contributes to login processes and the resolution of program-wide issues.
-Progress and Final Integration Testing: Ensuring that the most the functionalities satisfy the rubric.
-Hours Allocated: Approximately 24 hours.
-Progress Tracking: Version control branches for feature development.

-SUHANSH PATEL (suhanshk) Responsibilities: User Operations: Implemented user search, follower listing, and follow features, improving overall code Documentation and Code Refinement: Reviewed and enhanced code quality, addressed bugs.
-Assisted significantly with the followers function, main menu, and code improvement.
-Hours Allocated: Approximately 24 hours.
-Progress Tracking: Through documentation commits and update meetings.

 **Coordination Method**

 Weekly Meetings: To discuss progress, challenges, and re-allocate tasks if needed.
 Communication Platform: Using Discord and phone call/text msg for daily check-ins.
 Version Control: Using Git for code versioning with separate branches for each member's tasks.
 Project Management Tool: Utilizing a tool like ChatGPT for double-check codes correctness.